Sunday, March 22, 2026

 Unceasing Rubricum never stops moving.
 It has no other names besides its own.

 It is as much metal as it is boiling liquid trapped in place, as it is ever-expanding gas forced into a singular shape.
-It moves as if it were living, contracting and sputtering and twisting in on itself.
-Perhaps it is.
+It moves as if it were living (perhaps it is), contracting and sputtering and twisting in on itself.
 It is red, and raw, and looking at it is like looking into a pool of blood, and you swear you can see something moving under the surface.

 If you touch it, it's warm as a living body, and you can feel the thousands of microscopic movements on its surface through your fingertips.
 In the presence of other living warmth, you swear you can feel it move even more.